Skip to content

 In April 2026, the Australian Government announced temporary fuel relief.
 The Department of Infrastructure said the fuel excise paid per litre was reduced from 52.6c to 20.6c from April 1 for three months, with fuel expected to be about 32c per litre plus GST cheaper at the bowser.
 The heavy vehicle road user charge was also reduced to zero for the same three-month period.

 The ACCC also warned fuel retailers to pass on excise cuts quickly and said it was monitoring fuel prices daily across capital cities and more than 190 regional locations.
-Its April 2, 2026 release also noted volatile benchmark prices and concerns about fuel surcharges.
+Its April 2, 2026 release noted volatile benchmark prices and concerns about fuel surcharges.

 Records You Still Need for Cents Per Kilometre